 Export tracking data by day: Get leaderboard that scores users based on tracking %, and average distances for geotags, trips and geofences.
 Export the leaderboard as CSV and get underlying location and marker data as gzipped JSON.
 Best for archiving data on your servers and ingesting data into your data lake to build custom data models.

 Tutorials provide a list of use cases to consider for specific industry verticals like brick-and-mortar store networks, fleet automation for logistics networks, and on-demand businesses like ridesharing, on-demand delivery and gig work.

 Each tutorial uses relevant SDKs, APIs and product features to create a vertical solution.
 Relevant parts of references and guides are included inline to re-use and modify.

 Some tutorials come with open-sourced sample apps to clone/fork and build your own app.
 These are production-ready sample apps available on Play Store and App Store.
 You may invite your fleet to get these apps using deep links available in your account dashboard.

-Track deliveries through stores: This is a tutorial for retail chains doing home deliveries through their store network.
+Manage deliveries through stores: This is a tutorial for retail chains doing home deliveries through their store network.
 As store-assigned assets shift to regional resource pools, and ecommerce orders are assigned to riders on-demand, the role of live location becomes critical in managing dispatch, pickup and delivery.
 Read more about the supply chain transformation from distribution to fulfillment.